William Nylander apologizes for flipping off camera while watching Maple Leafs lose to Avalanche from press box

 “Only love for leafs nation,” Nylander wrote. “sorry about my moment of frustration today! didn’t mean to upset anyone. looking forward to being back on the ice and not in the stands. love willy.”

-Despite the apology, Nylander may face consequences for expressing his unhappiness on national television.
+Despite the public apologies, Nylander may face consequences for expressing his unhappiness on national television.
 According to TSN’s Chris Johnston, the NHL is looking into the incident, and it’s possible Nylander will face some form of punishment.

 The Maple Leafs eventually dropped the game 4-1 to the Avalanche, which was their fourth home loss in a row and their sixth defeat in seven games.
 Toronto currently sits five points out of a playoff spot in the Eastern Conference.